HL7/davinci-ecdx/input/pagecontent/specification.md

  - Authorization/Authentication protocols established
  - No Human intervention needed

+#### Purpose of Use

+In some cases it may be important to transmit the *Purpose of Use* in the Authorization Framework (OAuth) when querying for data.
+The details of incorporating the reason for a query into OAuth is an area of active discussion.
+Once a suitable approach has been agreed upon and published, it will be referenced in a future version of this guide.
+{:.note-to-balloters}

 #### Sequence Diagram

 The sequence diagram in Figure 2 below outlines a successful interaction between the Payer and EHR to query and retrieve the requested data using a direct query: